HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-5 Station ID.md

 **What are tactical call signs?**
 Tactical call signs are short, descriptive names used to identify a station's function or location during an event.
 You might then have a conversation like this one:

-* "1st Street, this is Net Control"
+* "1st Street, this is Net Control".
-* "Net Control from 1st Street, go ahead!"
+* "Net Control from 1st Street, go ahead!".
-* "Can you see the parade float with the giant bologna sandwich?"
+* "Can you see the parade float with the giant bologna sandwich?".
-* "Affirmative Net Control, they are passing my location now"
+* "Affirmative Net Control, they are passing my location now".
 * "Thank you.
-I'll send someone to return their cooler of pastrami — it fell off a block back and they didn't notice"
+I'll send someone to return their cooler of pastrami — it fell off a block back and they didn't notice".
 * "Copy that.
-1st Street, KF1AZT clear"
+1st Street, KF1AZT clear".
-* "Net Control, NT3ST clear"
+* "Net Control, NT3ST clear".

 A few things to notice: